We help a few kids in Kenya. You can, too!

 About The Jirani Project

-Thanks largely to the generosity of our Jirani Sponsors, we are able to move vulnerable Kenyan children (who have been orphaned , are refugees or are in other difficult circumstances), from intolerable conditions to boarding schools or guardians’ homes in which they can learn and thrive.
+Thanks largely to the generosity of our Jirani donors, we are able to move vulnerable Kenyan children, from intolerable conditions to guardians’ homes in which they can learn and thrive.
 They are provided with food, clothing, schooling, basic medical care and counseling.
+We also provide after-school and Saturday tutoring and pleasure reading in our unique rural library, that has recently made the change over to an offline digital library!

 In addition to providing for all costs related to children’s education, The Jirani Project provides other material and social supports to every foster family or guardian, so each sponsored child can be properly cared for.
-The Project Coordinator, Mark Okello, facilitates this process–from finding guardians for orphans and services for children and families.
+The longtime Project Coordinator, Mark Okello, facilitates this process – from finding guardians and services for children and families to liaising with the schools children attend, and facilitating the library.

 Our History